mesosphere/dcos-commons/docs/tutorial.md

 `data` tasks and starts 2 more in order to reach the goal state of 5.
 We should observe two more tasks starting, `data-3` and `data-4`.

+## Task Configuration management

+While the above describes configuration of the scheduler itself via environment variables, there's also a need for configuration of the underlying service tasks themselves in a flexible way.

+To simplify the common task of getting user-facing configuration to service tasks, the developer may follow the following convention in naming the environment variables for these configuration options:
+`TASKCFG_<TASK_TYPE>_<CFGNAME>`, where `<TASK_TYPE>` has been
+converted from the task type to fit the requirements of environment
+variables:

+- Uppercased
+- Non-alphanumeric characters (punctuation, whitespace) converted to underscores

+For example, an option named `FOO` for tasks of type `index.mgr` should be named `TASKCFG_INDEX_MGR_FOO`, while an option `BAR` for tasks of type `data-node` should be named `TASKCFG_DATA_NODE_BAR`.
+These configuration options will automatically be forwarded to the environments of the matching tasks as environment variables, with the `TASKCFG_<TASK_TYPE>_` prefixes removed.
+A special prefix of `TASKCFG_ALL_<NAME>` may be used for any options that should be passed to *every* task type.

+A common need for service developers is an easy way to write configuration files before launching tasks.
+To fulfill this need, the developer may provide configuration file template(s) in their TaskSet(s).
+These templates follow the [mustache](https://mustache.github.io/) templating format, similar to what's used in DC/OS packaging.
+The templates will be automatically rendered against the task's environment (which is customized as described above), and then each written to relative file paths specified by the developer.

 # Restart tasks

 When a task fails, the scheduler will attempt to restart the on the